-Ford F-150 owners have reported 26 problems associated with steering column (under the steering category).
+Ford F-150 owners have reported 31 problems related to steering column (under the steering category).

-Consumer owns a 2008 Ford F-150.
+The contact owns a 2008 Ford F-150.
 The contact was driving 3 mph when the steering wheel seized.
 The contact lubricated the steering column by applying oil and the vehicle was taken to the dealer.
 The contact was informed that the running boards were damaged and the steering shaft needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was notified of the incident.
 The approximate failure mileage was 64,660.
-It was 10/05/2013 when this steering column issue occurred.

 See all problems of the 2008 Ford F-150.